gamroyan/cognizantGenAIExternRepo/Fine-Tuning-BERT/BERT-Writeup.md

 ### Identifying an Issue:
 During the early stages of training, the model showed expected learning behavior.
 However, past the 2nd epoch I noticed a few issues.
 I noticed between steps 250-375 there were many fluctuations in loss (from 0.0843 to ~0.22), which suggested the model might be overfitting, since it might've been learning the dataset too well.
 There were also occasional spikes in the gradient norms, like 15.03 at step 70, which I also brought up in the results.
 Even though the model was still being trained, the evaluation metrics like accuracy were improving significantly after epoch 2.

 After reviewing the ```trainer_state.json``` logs, I noticed that loss began to flatten or fluctuate significantly near the end of epoch 2.
 Gradient spikes aligned with these fluctuations.
 This suggests that the model might've started to memorize examples rather than generalize answers.
+Also, I noticed that the logs stored in ```results``` took up a lot of memory, which could cause a lot of difficulty in production.
+This could be solved by using another BERT variant that uses less memory.

 ### Debugging:
 To address these inefficiencies and overfitting, I: